hetznercloud/hcloud-cloud-controller-manager/docs/guides/load-balancer/quickstart.md

   type: LoadBalancer
 ```

 This sample service will create a Load Balancer in the location `hel1`.
 The `listen_port` will be 80.
-The `destination_port` will be a random random node port selected by Kubernetes.
+The `destination_port` will be a random node port selected by Kubernetes.
 Traffic arriving at the Load Balancer on Port 80 will be routed to the public interface of the targets on a node port.